ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/import-existing-kubernetes/guide.en-asia.md

 ![OVHcloud Managed Rancher Service UI](images/rancher-ui.png){.thumbnail}

-Click on `Import Existing`{.action} button and then select **Generic** driver to import any Kubernetes cluster.
+Click on the `Import Existing`{.action} button and select **Generic** driver to import any Kubernetes cluster.

 ![OVHcloud Managed Rancher Service UI generic](images/generic-driver.png){.thumbnail}

-Enter the Cluster Name (it is not mandatory to match the name of your existing MKS cluster), then click on `Create`{.action} button (at the bottom right of the screen).
+Enter the Cluster Name (it is not mandatory to match the name of your existing MKS cluster), then click on `Create`{.action} (at the bottom right of the screen).

 ![OVHcloud Managed Rancher Service UI MKS name](images/mks-name.png){.thumbnail}